droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc J - The Stolen Gem.md

 > * ***Five Players.*** Add an Elite Shadow to the battle when she casts Shroud of Shadows.
 > * ***Six Players.*** Add two Elite Shadows to the battle when she casts Shroud of Shadows.

-In combat, Ludmilla prefers to begin by using control spells.
+In combat, Ludmilla prefers to begin by using defence and control spells.

 > [!abstract]+ **Raven's Help**
 > If any players are in trouble (like needs to be awaken or freed, or lost an item) one or more of the **swarms of ravens** descend to help them the best way they can.
+>
+> Consider an option for the ravens to bomb players with [Healing Bombs](https://2e.aonprd.com/Feats.aspx?ID=5773) of [Elixir of Life (Lesser)](https://2e.aonprd.com/Equipment.aspx?ID=3308) or even [Elixir of Life (Moderate)](https://2e.aonprd.com/Equipment.aspx?ID=3308) to make the Extreme combat encounter a bit easier.
+The bombs are enchanted wine.

 On Ludmilla's first turn in combat, if Muriel is present, Ludmilla also attempts to provoke her.
 The following sequence then unfolds, assuming the players do not intervene:[^1]